Alma Rattenbury: First marriage and the First World War

-On 6 January 1917, Alma arrived in Creil, France, to begin her work as an orderly at the Scottish Women's Hospital at Royaumont Abbey.
-The volunteers were not paid, but did receive a uniform, free lodging and board.
-Orderlies were the lowest rank of the hospital hierarchy; and undertook strenuous and emotionally draining activities such as cleaning blood from the floor of the operating theatre, holding down men or their limbs as amputations took place, carrying stretchers of injured or dead soldiers up and down flights of stairs, and changing bed linens.
-In the summer of 1917, an auxiliary hospital was set up at Villers-Cotterêts to be closer to the front, and Alma was one of the first group to staff the converted wooden huts which had become fully operational August.
+On 6 January 1917 Alma arrived in Creil, France, to begin her work as an orderly at the Scottish Women's Hospital at Royaumont Abbey.
+The volunteers were not paid but did receive a uniform, free lodging and board.
+Orderlies were the lowest rank of the hospital hierarchy; they undertook strenuous and emotionally draining activities such as cleaning blood from the floor of the operating theatre, holding down men or their limbs as amputations took place, carrying stretchers of injured or dead soldiers up and down flights of stairs, and changing bed linen.
+In the summer of 1917 an auxiliary hospital was set up at Villers-Cotterêts, closer to the front, and Alma was one of the first group to staff the converted wooden huts which had become fully operational in August.
 She wrote in a letter that she could sleep through the bombing falling nearby, but would regularly wake at the sound of rats scratching near her sleeping area.
 Then, from October 1917, she returned to work at Royaumont Abbey.
 While in France she was attached to the French Red Cross and served with distinction, being awarded the Croix de Guerre with star and palm.
 She was twice wounded during the war.
 In January 1918, she returned to England.

-It was later stated that her experiences in the War, from the loss of her husband to her volunteer work, changed her irreparably.
+It was later stated that her experiences in the war, including the loss of her husband and her volunteer work, changed her irreparably.

 Post-war and second marriage

-In January 1918, Compton Packenham was on leave from the Army in London, and he met and began a relationship with Alma.
-Packenham had married Phyllis Price in 1915, but in October 1918, he wrote a letter to his first wife informing her their marriage was over.
+In January 1918 Compton Packenham was on leave from the Army in London when he met and began a relationship with Alma.
+Packenham had married Phyllis Price in 1915 but, in October 1918, he wrote a letter to his first wife informing her that their marriage was over.
 Alma was cited in the Packenhams' divorce in 1920.

 In 1920, the couple emigrated to the United States of America, claiming on their Ellis Island entrance papers that they were a married Irish couple and that Compton was the son of his childless uncle, William Pakenham.
 They lived in an apartment on Eleventh Avenue, New York City.
-Pakenham found work as a lecturer on Japan, claiming to have attended the University of Oxford and calling himself "Dr Pakenham": he had never attended university and held no degrees.
+Pakenham found work as a lecturer on Japan, claiming to have attended the University of Oxford and calling himself "Dr Pakenham"; he had never attended university and held no degrees.
 Alma gave piano lessons, in contrast to her pre-war status as a concert soloist.
-The couple married in 1921, and they had a son, Christopher, in July 1921.
-However, Alma left him to return to her native Canada in March 1922: their marriage formally ended in divorce in 1925.
-Alma earned her living in Canada by giving music lessons and composing song music with the pen name Lozanne.
+The couple married in 1921 and they had a son, Christopher, in July 1921.
+However, Alma left Pakenham to return to her native Canada in March 1922; their marriage formally ended in divorce in 1925.
+Alma earned her living in Canada by giving music lessons and composing song music under the pen name Lozanne.
 Her songs were sung by the likes of Richard Tauber and Frank Titterton, and played by bandleaders such as Bert Ambrose.